How a T-shirt Should Fit: The Ultimate Guide To Choosing the Right Style and Size

 Hands down one of the best companies making T-shirts today and this one is top of the line.
 4.2 oz 100% Airlume combed and ringspun cotton, shoulder taping, tearaway tag, and all the colors.

 Throwing a tri-bend into the mix here.
-Great fit, super soft and lightweight at 3.7 oz w/ 50% cotton, 25% polyester, and 25% rayon, and made in the USA.
-Colors are limited and mostly heathered.
+Great fit, super soft and lightweight at 4.1 oz w/ 50% cotton, 25% polyester, and 25% rayon, and made with recycled material.

 About the Author